 The following table gives the break-up of the questions subject-wise in the 2018 IAS Prelims:

 Now, let us take a look at another set of figures.
 The following pie chart shows the distribution of questions as static, dynamic/current affairs and a mix of both.

 We bring you another graph – one which shows the subject-wise distribution of questions as static, dynamic or a mix of both:

 As evident from the above graph, history had the most number of static questions while the section of international relations had the most dynamic questions.

-The UPSC will reveal the UPSC prelims results 2018 in about 30 – 40 days.
-After that, the 2018 mains exam will be held in the month of October this year.
-The exam will be held spread over five days.
+The UPSC will reveal the UPSC prelims results 2018 was announced on 15th July 2018.
+After that, the 2018 mains exam was be held in the month of October.
+The exam was spread over five days.

-The UPSC has released its annual calendar for 2019.
-You can download the same from the link below:
+The UPSC has released its annual calendar for 2021.
+UPSC Calendar 2021 can be checked at the linked article.